arcsecond-io/arcsecond-io.github.io/docs/portals/permissions.md

 * `Observer` (Visitor)
 * `Anonymous`

-Below is a table listing the various permissions associated with each of theses roles.
+Below is a table listing the various permissions associated with each of these roles.

-## What are the access levels used in Arcsecond.io?

-There are 5 levels, and their capabilities are listed below:

 | -                                                          | Anonymous          | Visitor            | Member             | Admin              | Superadmin         |
 |------------------------------------------------------------|--------------------|--------------------|--------------------|--------------------|--------------------|